Updated March 2025

 Minimum focus distance

-If there’s one thing I could fault this lens for, it would be the 0.7m minimum focus distance.
-Those without liveview may prefer this, since this is the limit for rangefinder coupling.
-But I use liveview and 0.7m with a 28mm lens is very limiting in terms of magnification.
-There were many frustrating instances where I wanted to photograph something up close (e.g. food) with this lens but couldn’t get nearly close enough.
-Buying the most recent version of this lens solves this problem, as it can focus down to 0.4m, but it’s worth noting that a new copy will set you back $5,295.
+Versions 1 and 2 are limited to 0.7m, which on a 28mm lens is quite limiting in terms of magnification.
+There were many frustrating instances where I wanted to photograph something up close (e.g. food) with my version 1 Summicron but couldn’t get nearly close enough.
+The version 3 solves this by allowing focusing to 0.4m, but it’s worth noting that a new copy will set you back $5,395.

 Here’s how the 28 Summicron looks at 0.7m: